 Learn more about the Stanzel Model Aircraft Museum by clicking the button below:

 At the request of the Stanzel Family Foundation, I worked with Ted Stanzel to gather the stories from those who worked for Victor Stanzel Co.
 We also traced the progress of the Stanzel business and family.
-Our collaborative effort, Defying Gravity, How Victor and Joe Stanzel’s Dream Took Flight, was published this spring.
+Our collaborative effort, Defying Gravity, How Victor and Joe Stanzel’s Dream Took Flight, was published in the spring 0f 2021.

 Through conducting interviews for the Stanzel book and sifting through the wonderful collection of photos and memorabilia, I was reminded that dreams can be realized.
 I regret that I never met Victor and Joe Stanzel, but feel fortunate to have had a hand in keeping their story alive.